chakra-core/ChakraCore/README.md

 For details on our planned features and future direction please refer to our [roadmap](https://github.com/Microsoft/ChakraCore/wiki/Roadmap).

 ## Contact us
-For questions about ChakraCore, please open an [issue](https://github.com/Microsoft/ChakraCore/issues/new) and prefix the issue title with [Question].
+For questions about ChakraCore, you can reach us on [Gitter](https://gitter.im/Microsoft/ChakraCore) or open an [issue](https://github.com/Microsoft/ChakraCore/issues/new) and prefix the issue title with [Question].